micoxion/AttoviaWiki/content/TTRPG Resources/Dungeon World/Classes/The Sundered Priest.md

 ...if it is a sacrifice of your physical body roll+CON ...if it is a sacrifice of worldly possessions roll+CHA ...if it is a sacrifice of ego or self roll+WIS
-On a 10+ you receive a blessing from Hormus himself take +1 ongoing in the stat used for the roll until
+On a 10+ you receive a blessing from Hormus himself take +1 ongoing in the stat used for the roll until the following dawn.
 ##### Notes
 This sacrifice and boon is a heavy cost benefit analysis for you as the player and for the GM.
 Things that likely don't count as a worthy sacrifice:
 - Handing an orphan a few [[Clips]]